 Elderly/Disabled Members: Check your membership rosters.
 Do you have congregants who might need help securing their yards, need groceries, or need medications refilled, etc?
 Arrange in teams of two to assist those in need.

 Water Incursion: Some church buildings flood during the mildest of spring storms.
 Obviously making the necessary repairs won’t happen overnight.
 If you are prone to flooding, check these out – FloodSax, aka instant sandbags.
 These are lightweight fluid absorbent pads that can help stem the tide.
 They come 20-24 to a case and run about $200.
 They are super absorbent and last 90 days.
-The distributor lives in Rhode Island and he told me he can usually get a supply out to a church within a day.
-(I saw these during RI Emergency Management’s Preparation Conference) Check out this video from the Weather Channel:
+They are available at Home Depot.
+Check out this video from the Weather Channel: